commschamp/commschamp.github.io/_includes/home.md

 - **Offer the ability to customize the data structures and/or available functionality via compile-time configuration:**
   This makes it suitable for embedded systems (including bare-metal ones without heap).

-- **Allow easy implementation of client/server applications using any favorite event loop framework (such as Qt or Boost.Asio) or RTOS.**
+- **Allow easy implementation of client/server applications**: Use any favorite event loop framework (such as Qt or Boost.Asio) or RTOS.

 The list of currently available protocol handling libraries can be found on the [Projects]({{ site.baseurl }}/projects) page.